ATB-UQ/ATB_repository/Naming_Convention/README.md

     `/home/atb/atb_repo/trajectory_data/GROMOS_54A7_Validation/ap_54a7_rep_1/atbrepo.yml`

 ```
-notes: Alpha-helical peptide AP with GROMOS 54A7 in GROMOS (replicate 1 of 3).
+notes: 'Alpha-helical peptide AP with GROMOS 54A7 in GROMOS (replicate 1 of 3).'
 program:
 - GROMOS
 tags: